erichasinternet/sugary/README.md

 npm run start
 ```

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🏢 About

 Sugary is built by [Gant Street LLC](mailto:eric@gantstreet.com) to help founders build products users actually want, one feature at a time.